EdieHawthorne/Getting_And_Cleaning_Data_Course_Project/Codebook.md

 on the mean and standard deviation for each measurement in both the traing and test sets.

-subject
+Subject
 -------

-### An indentifier of the subject who carried out the experiment with a group of 30 volunteers whithin an age bracket of 19-48 years.
+An indentifier of the subject who carried out the experiment with a group of 30 volunteers whithin an age bracket of 19-48 years.

-activity
+Activity
 --------

 ### The six activities each subject performed